Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Prototyping an AI and Robotic Coach for Physical Rehabilitation Therapy

 \subsection{High-Fidelity Prototype}

-Based on the low-level specifications of an artificial intelligence (AI) and robotic coach, the team developed a high-fidelity prototype.
-The overall system is composed of a social robot, a sensor, and a visualization interface.
+Based on the low-level specifications of an AI and robotic coach, the team developed a high-fidelity prototype.
+The overall system is composed of a social robot, a Kinect sensor, and a visualization interface (Figure \ref{fig:system}).

 For the functionality of \textit{``F1: Planning''}, the team utilized a wireframe tool to demonstrate a potential web interface for therapists and a smartphone application for post-stroke survivors.
-As the main focus of this work is to evaluate and collect early opinions on the potential of an AI and robotic coach, we did not implement the entire pipeline (Figure \ref{fig:hri-design-system-F0}) of a server and communication between a web interface for therapists, an AI and robotic coach, and a smartphone application for post-stroke survivors.
+As the main focus of this work is to evaluate and collect early opinions on the potential of an AI and robotic coach, we did not implement the entire pipeline of a server and communication between a web interface for therapists, an AI and robotic coach, and a smartphone application for post-stroke survivors.

 For the interactions with post-stroke survivors, the team decided to explore the feasibility of a social robot, following the prior work that describes the benefit of physical embodiment to improve the user's engagement in exercises \cite{fasola2013socially} (Section \ref{sect:hri-study-design-related-app-patients}).
 Specifically, the team used an NAO robot, because it supports competitive hardware capabilities with cost reduction \cite{gouaillier2008nao} to implement our specific functionalities (Table \ref{tab:hri-study-design-prototype-overview}), but also a user-friendly software development environment.
 This NAO robot is compact and lightweight with a height of 0.57m and a weight of 4.5 kg.
 For the functionality of \textit{``F2: Initiating''}, the NAO supports smooth bi-ped walking to approach a post-stroke survivor.
-For other functionalities, the NAO robot also supports high degrees of freedom (DOF) to provide gesture-based feedback (e.g. replicating a prescribed exercise or patient's motion).
-The team utilized the NAO SDK and Choregraphe software \cite{pot2009choregraphe} to program the gestures of the NAO and Google Text To Speech (TTS) APIs \cite{kepuska2017comparing}.
-For monitoring an exercise, the team utilized a Kinect v2 sensor, which has the benefit of being non-invasive than a wearable sensor (Section \ref{sect:hri-study-design-related-motion-track}), but also recording the images and video of patient's exercises.
-The visualization interface that presents images of patient's exercises with overlaid skeletons and automatically assessed the quality of post-stroke survivor's exercise is implemented with Kinect SDK and Accord.NET framework \cite{de2014accord}.
-As the purpose of this paper is to receive early feedback from stakeholders on the functionalities of an AI and robotic coach, we do not specify a particular method to achieve the functionalities of an AI and robotic coach.
+For other functionalities, the NAO robot also supports high degrees of freedom (DOF) to provide gesture-based feedback (e.g. replicating a prescribed exercise or a patient's motion).
+The team utilized the NAO SDK \cite{pot2009choregraphe} to implement an NAO program that controls the gestures of the NAO.